Chepman32/Memento/SDD.md

 Accessibility

-Memento is designed to be accessible to all users:
+SlideMint is designed to be accessible to all users:

 Full VoiceOver support